 AGWA with a number of close partners — Ceres, CBI, WRI, and CDP — have been developing a standard for water-related investments issued as green bonds, integrating both climate mitigation and climate adaptation components.
 The Water Criteria have been developed in two phases.
 Phase 1 Criteria cover engineered water infrastructure and Phase 2 Criteria covers nature-based and hybrid water infrastructure for such purposes as water collection, storage, treatment and distribution, flood protection and drought resilience.
 Phase 1 Criteria were released to the market in October 2016.
 Phase 2 of the Criteria, which now accommodates natural capital, was launched on 22 May, 2018.
 Visit CBI's Water Standards page to learn more about the Standard and download the related documents.

-World Water Week 2018 will take place from 26-31 August in Stockholm.
+World Water Week 2018 took place from 26-31 August in Stockholm.
 WWW is the annual focal point for the globe’s water issues - bringing together experts from the world’s scientific, business, government and civic communities.
 It is organized by SIWI.
-This year, the theme is "Water, ecosystems and human development."
-AGWA will host it's 8th Annual Members Meeting on Saturday, 25 August.
-During the week, we'll be convening and contributing to workshops, panels, and seminars throughout.
+This year, the theme was "Water, ecosystems and human development."
+AGWA held its 8th Annual Members Meeting on Saturday, 25 August.
+During the week, we convened and contributed to workshops, panels, and seminars throughout.
 Visit our WWW page to find out more.

 AGWAGuide.org is now the Knowledge Platform on Bottom-up Approaches.
 The Knowledge Platform (KP) will serve as a hub for tracking trends and application of “bottom-up approaches” for assessing and reducing water-climate risks, including curating, collecting, and pushing out the evidence, capacity building tools, cases, and tools necessary for mainstreaming these methodologies.
 You can take a look at the new KP that is designed to "engage with researchers, practitioners, and decision makers by providing the information and resources necessary to more effectively address water management issues in the long-term."
 Visit the KP to find case studies, publications, training material, AGWA's ClimateReady Podcast, and much more.